hossainalmahdi/sales-forecast-mlops/README.md

 - Original Airflow's docker-compose file: https://airflow.apache.org/docs/apache-airflow/2.8.3/docker-compose.yaml

 # My notes
 If you have any comments, questions, or want to learn more, check out `notes/README.md`.
-I have included a lot of useful notes about how and why I made certain choices during development.
-Mostly, they cover tool selection, design choices.